dsebastien/softwareArchitectureNotes/graphql.md

 * version-less API

   * think about how the product will evolve in the future \(i.e., will my API still make sense in the next iteration?\)
+  * no need to version the endpoint
+  * clients use types in different ways
+  * clients can define their own fragments \(i.e., subsets of specific types\)
+  * adding fields to types is cheap
+  * breaking changes
+    * cannot change the high level types!

 * thin interface